ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/Docs.md

 > >     Parameters
 > >     ----------
 > >     csv_path : str
-> >         Path to the CSV file containing the pulsar data.
+> >         Path to the CSV file containing the source data.
-> >         If none provided will use the pulsar data included with the package.
 > >
 > >     Returns
 > >     -------
 > >     df : pandas.DataFrame
-> >         Pandas DataFrame containing the pulsar data with RA and Dec in degrees.
+> >         Pandas DataFrame containing the source data with RA and Dec in degrees.
 > >     """
 > >     # Read the CSV file into a DataFrame
 > >     df = pd.read_csv(csv_path)